CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 - At least 2 GB of free RAM memory.
 - Highly recommended: A CPU with at least 8 cores.

-Note: These requirements assume the default configuration (i.e. `--net_resolution "656x368"` and `num_scales 1`).
+Note: These requirements assume the default configuration (i.e. `--net_resolution "656x368"` and `scale_number 1`).
 You might need more (with a greater net resolution and/or number of scales) or less resources (with smaller net resolution and/or using the MPI and MPI_4 models).